conormcafee/conormcafee.github.io/_posts/journal/2015-11-01-new-site-launch.markdown

 - [Github]

 I’m not proclaiming to be an expert at any of these, not by a long shot - but I do want to document more about how i’ve learned to get to grips with these tools and incorporate them into my workflow.
 Hopefully it can help someone else.

-## Labs (Coming Soon)

-To help drive my career forward, I need to keep on top of the latest trends and technologies that become available.
-To do that, I need to work on side projects and experiments.
-To help me document this learning, I have decided to include a labs sections in this website.
-To have my experiments documented online it will show what I can do, and it will also hopefully help other people who are looking to learn more as well - so really this is just an extension to the blog section.

 ## Case Studies